polarhive/UE23CS/src/UE23MA241B/U1_Matrices_Gaussian_Vector.md

 > - $L$ is a lower triangular matrix with ones on the diagonal, representing the multipliers used during the elimination process.
 > - $U$ is an upper triangular matrix resulting from the elimination.

+---

+# Permutation Matrix

+A permutation matrix is a square matrix obtained by permuting the rows of the identity matrix.
+Here's an example of a permutation matrix $( P )$ for $( 3 \times 3 )$:

+$P$ is a permutation matrix if the rows are in a different order.
+Product can be permutated, Inverse can be permutated.

+$$
+I =
+\begin{pmatrix}
+1 & 0 & 0 \\
+0 & 1 & 0 \\
+0 & 0 & 1
+\end{pmatrix}
+$$

+The matrix $P$ has been formed by swapping the first and second rows of the identity matrix.
+This is an example of a permutation matrix, where the rows of the identity matrix are rearranged in a specific order.

+## Properties of a Permutation Matrix

+1. **Orthogonality**: A permutation matrix is always orthogonal, meaning that its inverse is equal to its transpose:

+   $$
+   P^{-1} = P^T

+$$
+2. **Product of Permutation Matrices**: When multiplying permutation matrices, the result is another permutation matrix.
+The product of two permutation matrices corresponds to applying one permutation after another.

+3. **Determinant**: The determinant of a permutation matrix is either $+1$ or $-1$, depending on whether the number of row swaps is even or odd.
+Specifically, the determinant is $+1$ if the number of swaps is even, and $-1$ if the number of swaps is odd.

+4. **Inverse**: The inverse of a permutation matrix is another permutation matrix, which is simply the matrix that "reverses" the row swaps performed by the original matrix. $P^{-1}$ is the same as $P$, as swapping the rows of $P$ back to their original order results in the same matrix.